 A. Inventory Valuation Methods

-COGS can vary depending on the inventory valuation method used:
+COGS can vary significantly depending on the inventory valuation method applied.
+Businesses select methods that best reflect their cost flow and market conditions:

-- Weighted Average Cost: Averages the cost of all inventory items to calculate COGS.
+- Weighted Average Cost: Calculates COGS based on the average cost of all inventory items available, smoothing out price fluctuations.

 B. Industry Type